neelsmith/greek101/docs/index.md

 | third plural	| -ᾰν	| -αντο |

-Memorize endings used with the third principal parts for the active and middle voices of the *second* aorist (identical to endings for active and middle voice of the imperfect!):
+Memorize endings used with the third principal parts for the active and middle voices of the *second* aorist (identical to endings for active and middle voice of the imperfect of -ω verbs):

 | Person and Number	| Active ending |	Middle  ending |
 | --- | --- | --- |